 Step 4: Release the Home button when you receive an iTunes alert saying that your iPhone is in recovery mode.

-How to get rid of iPhone recovery mode
+How to Get Out of iPhone Recovery Mode

 There is only one legitimate method of getting out of iPhone recovery mode.
 The method involves running iTunes on a computer.
 The process will restore the iPhone.
 Everything will be formatted.
 Fortunately, a backup file is created in the process.
 You can recover the lost data later.